So we brought lovely little Imogen home from the hospital.

 I hurried to get Gideon to the cake because everyone was hungry.

-We were pretty loud with Gideon, Helen, and Irene all squalling at once.
+We were pretty loud with Gideon, Helen, and Imogen all squalling at once.
 I think even sweet Branden was driven to drink.

 And Helen, who was mad that her siblings were getting all the attention.